renatocaliari/contornos/docs/en/contornos.md

 If a contorno has exclusive control over the organization's resources as a whole (eg, hiring process or official tools), it can make decisions without the need for an integrative decision on the impacted contornos.
 However, it is recommended to ask for reactions about possible changes when something impacts too many contornos or when there is a great risk.

+**Recommendations:**
+- encourage the resources of exclusive control to belong to the contornos that have the responsibilities of caring for and using the resources.
+Minimize the existence of contornos that have responsibility for something that is a resource of exclusive control of another contorno.
+- when a contorno has exclusive control over a resource used by the organization as a whole:
+  - consider information from impacted people when acting on the resource
+  - collect reactions from people impacted by the changes

 Simple rule:
 - encourage the resources of exclusive control to belong to the contornos that have the responsibilities of caring for and using the resources.